fetchai/docs-archived/docs/oef/searching.md

 <H5>Or</H5>

 `Or` allows you to specify a disjunction of constraints.
-The number of subexpressions must be **at least** 2.
+The number of sub-expressions must be **at least** 2.

 ``` python
 from oef.query import Constraint, Or, Lt, Gt